livechat/livechat-public-docs/site/content/new-js-api/setters.md

 Creates new session variables, or replaces the ones set previously.

-`LiveChatWidget.call('set_session_variables', { cart_value:'450' })`
+`LiveChatWidget.call('set_session_variables', { username: 'john.doe', cart_value:'450' })`

 ## Update session variables

-Changes values for your session variables.
+Changes the values of your session variables.
-Please note that this will include new session variables with those previously set, instead of replacing them.
+Please note that the existing variables won't be replaced.
+The new session variables will be included together with the ones set previously.

 #### Example

-`LiveChatWidget.call('update_session_variables', { cart_value: '450' })`
+`LiveChatWidget.call('update_session_variables', { username: 'j.doe', cart_value:'400' })`

 ## Set visitor name

-Sets the Visitor name
+Sets the Visitor's name.

 #### Example